Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 Completion Detection: The Hard Problem

 Single signals fail.
+Every time.

 So I built a multi-signal completion detector: four independent signals, each scoring confidence.
-The loop exits only when enough signals align—or when the strongest signal fires with high confidence.
+The loop exits only when enough signals align -- or when the strongest signal fires with high confidence.

 Rendering diagram...